Evergy (NYSE:EVRG) Releases FY 2022 Earnings Guidance

-Evergy (NYSE:EVRG – Get Rating) last posted its earnings results on Thursday, February 24th.
-The company reported $0.16 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.09) by $0.25.
-Evergy had a net margin of 15.78% and a return on equity of 9.37%.
-During the same period last year, the business posted $0.28 earnings per share.
-Equities analysts forecast that Evergy will post 3.52 earnings per share for the current fiscal year.

-Separately, The Goldman Sachs Group cut shares of Evergy from a buy rating to a neutral rating and set a $72.00 price objective on the stock. in a research report on Thursday, January 13th.
-Four investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-According to MarketBeat, Evergy has an average rating of Buy and a consensus price target of $68.00.
+Separately, The Goldman Sachs Group lowered Evergy from a buy rating to a neutral rating and set a $72.00 price objective for the company. in a research report on Thursday, January 13th.
+Four equities research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of Buy and a consensus target price of $68.00.

 Evergy Company Profile (Get Rating)